-Differences in Intent Data for B2B Sales
+4 Types of Intent Data for B2B Sales for 2023

 Intent data is a popular way for companies to connect with customers that may be passively researching solutions that align with that company’s offerings.
 A buyer’s journey is usually a series of events over time, comparing solutions, doing research, and collecting information before reaching out to and making a decision.
 Because of the complexity and differences in each buyer’s journey, companies can try to shorten that sales cycle through Intent Data.